 THE BEN JOBE AWARD

-The Ben Jobe award is named in honor of one the most iconic coaches in the history of basketball at Historically Black Colleges and Universities.
+The Ben Jobe Award is named in honor of one of the most iconic coaches in the history of basketball at Historically Black Colleges and Universities.
 He is best known as the head coach of Southern University, a position he held for 12 seasons.
 He was also head coach at Alabama A&M, Alabama State, Talladega, Tuskegee, and South Carolina State.

 His record at Southern was 209-141 and included four NCAA Tournament appearances.
 He also coached the Jaguars to one NIT appearance, five SIAC championships, 11 SWAC titles and two NAIA Tournament Championships.
 Perhaps his most memorable moment as a coach was leading No. 15 seed Southern to a 93-78 win over No. 2 Georgia Tech in the first round of the 1993 NCAA Tournament.
 It stands as one of the great upsets in the history of the event.